 I’ve enjoyed my time so far in the IDS program, and am looking to graduate in the summer of 2018, when I’ll work on my thesis as the capstone project.
-My focus in IDS is in Socioecological and Environmental Administration.
+My focus in IDS is in Environmental Governance.

 My background is in International Studies, and I originally came to DePaul for my BA.
 My concentration was in the theory of the modern nation-state.
 I’m continuing study of this by applying and further exploring systems and culture theories, specifically looking at how networks have set a new paradigm for how we in the Western world interact with, manage and govern social and natural environments.
 A main aspect of this is the availability of information technology, and how the large amounts of data today are understood, used and applied (or not), and how this all can be used to better inform ecological and other managerial practices.